soundasleep/railswiki/README.md

 1. Allow images to have descriptions, which are used for screen readers
 1. Allow images to be linked as Image:N rather than full paths
 1. Allow files, images to be renamed (change title)
-1. How to set favicons, meta information etc
 1. All the schemas require null set
 1. Rspec tests
 2. Cucumber tests